ost-cas-fee-adv-22-23/design-system-component-library-thierry-und-simon/README.md

 </br>

-To install the design system package run the follwoing command within the root directory of your project.
+To install the design system package, run the following command within the root directory of your project.

 ```
 npm install @smartive-education/thierry-simon-mumble@1.8.0
 ```

-This command installs the pacakage in your node modules and components can be imported with the following syntax:
+This command installs the package in your node modules and components can be imported with the following syntax:

 ```
 import {